A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 # RyujinxKit
-This repository delivers a Python package, plus executables, for management management concerning Ryujinx (on Windows).
+This repository delivers a Python package, plus executables, for management concerning Ryujinx (for Windows).
 Its provisions are:

 - A method for Ryujinx installation and setup
 - Save states, and mechanisms for their handling